Reviews

-Best Cloud Storage & Backup Apps in 2026
+Best Cloud Storage & Backup Apps in 2026: 10 Tested Picks

 Best cloud storage solutions banner

 Most people treat these as the same thing.
-They are completely different tools with different jobs.
+They are different tools with different jobs, and confusing them is how people lose data.

 • You choose which files go in